 BIP32 Key Derivation with HD Wallets

 This guide will show you how to generate keys, derive child keys, and convert them to WIF and Bitcoin address formats.
-At the end, we'll compare BIP32 to the type-42 system and encourage you to adopt the new approach to key management.
+At the end, we'll compare BIP32 to the to key management.

 You can generate a BIP32 seed with the SDK as follows: